5 Best Two-Factor Authentication (2FA) Plugins for WordPress

 And that’s it.
 You now have two-factor authentication activated on your WordPress website.

-Two-factor authentication only adds a layer of security to your login page to further harden the overall security of your website.
+Two-factor authentication only adds a layer of security to your login page to further harden the overall security of your WordPress website.
 It does not offer complete security.
-To secure your website completely, you need to add additional security to your sites such as reCAPTCHA and a firewall.
-Also consider backing up your website regularly so that when things go south, you can get your website up and running in no time.
+To secure your website completely, you need to add additional security, such as reCAPTCHA and a firewall.
+Also, consider backing up your website regularly so that when things go wrong, you can get your website up and running in no time.

 That’s it for this one, folks!
-We hope you found our guide helpful.
-You might want to check out our blog for more useful guides and tutorials.
+We hope you found our guide helpful in choosing a Two-Factor authentication plugin for your WordPress website.